Delivery guarantees¶

 return widget

-If the caller raises after send_event returns, the outbox row disappears
+If the caller raises after send_event_on_commit returns, the outbox row

-with the rest of the transaction.
-Downstream consumers never see an event
+disappears with the rest of the transaction.
+Downstream consumers never see

 Opens a fresh REQUIRES_NEW and commits the outbox row even if the caller